roll-w/CSL2-StationNaming/README.md

 ## Features

-- Automatically name your transport stations, stops.
+- Automatically name your transport stations, stops and city service buildings.
 - Customizable naming rules.
 - Generate names from surrounding buildings, roads, or the current district.